anyscale/terraform-google-anyscale-cloudfoundation-modules/getting-started.md

 ```

 ### 5. Modify the `main.tf` file:
 In the `main.tf` file, modify the configuration to fit your needs.
 You may need to update the variables for you're needs.
 Some common variables to update are listed below.
 Additionally, customize the resources created by the Anyscale module.
 An example of this is to change the `anyscale_filestore_tier` from STANDARD to ENTERPRISE.
+You can also update
+the region that resources are created in.
+In the examples, resources are created in US regions, but these regions and AZ's can be changed.

 #### Variables to modify
 - `anyscale_vpc_public_subnet_cidr` - This is the Public Subnet CIDR range you wish to create.